amnasyeda/note-taker/README.md

 # Note Taker

 ## Description
-This application allowd to user to write and save notes by making use of an Express.js back end to save and retrieve data from a JSON file.
+This application allows to user to write and save notes by making use of an Express.js back end to save and retrieve data from a JSON file.

 ## Table Of Contents
 * [Usage](#usage)